Cyberbot2012/code-idk-just-random-pratice-codes-i-post/README.md

-# Can-they-drive-simple-python-input-game-
+# some code i made for python.
 just some code practice for me.
-Only just started python so this is infact, very very simple.
+Only just started python recently.